isoextension/crute-server/README.md

 # crute-server
-Website for my friend's Minecraft server, Crute server.
+Website for the Minecraft server, Crute server.